nycmeshnet/docs/content/hardware/config.md

 **1. Download Latest Firmware and Generate Configuration**

+==> You will need your **Network Number** or **NN**.
+You can find out your NN using your Install Number (request number) received by email when you registered.
+To find out what is your NN please see [Network Number](/installs/nn/)

 1. Download the latest firmware - see [Mikrotik Firmware](https://docs.nycmesh.net/software/mikrotikfirmware).
-2. Generate a configuration file for your node by going to the NYC Mesh configuration generator [Configgen](https://configgen.nycmesh.net/?device=Omnitik5AC&template=rooftop-ospf.rsc.tmpl).
-Type in the node number and click “Download Config”.
+2. Generate a configuration file for your Network Number by going to the NYC Mesh configuration generator.
+[Configgen](https://configgen.nycmesh.net/?device=Omnitik5AC&template=rooftop-ospf.rsc.tmpl).
+Type in the network number and click “Download Config”.
 For SXTsq config file [see below](#sxtMeshConfig)

 **2. Connect to the Router**